 The Herald, as it turned out when I inquired, had heard of U2 and practically insisted that I pop down at their expense and cover the story for them.
 So I did, flying into Whanganui, a town I must admit I’d had little previous experience of.
 The plane seemed reluctant to get there, insisting on some circuitous route that involved landing at some other town I’d had even less experience of.

-Bono’s playing a guitar and singing ‘Knocking On Heaven’s Door’ and everyone’s crying and I’m thinking life’s rich carpet sure has some deep pile on it.
+Bono’s playing a guitar and singing ‘Knocking On Heaven’s Door’ and everyone’s crying.

 But eventually I arrived in Whanganui and checked into the hotel Dalvanius had suggested.
 U2 were staying there.
 It was an old-fashioned two-storey place in the middle of town and doubtless it had played host to strange arrangements of travellers, but maybe never as strange as the disparate crew booked in that night.